Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

      The process of analyzing a :term:`translation unit` to discover module imports and exports.

+   static build
+     A build configuration where all compilation rules are determined at generate time.

    strong module ownership
      C++ implementations have settled on a model where the module "owns" the symbols declared within it.
 In practice, this means that the module name is included into the symbol mangling of entities declared within it.

+   synthetic target
+     A CMake-generated build target used to supply :term:`BMIs <BMI>` to a specific user of a module-providing target.

    translation unit
      The smallest component of a compilation for a C++ program.
 Generally,